Published at: 2025-10-30

 1.8 Node Timeout

-Set timeout durations (minutes/hours/days) to trigger CRM reminders.
+Set duration (minutes/hours/days) before triggering CRM reminders.

-1.9 Timeout Policy
+1.9 Timeout Policies

-Custom actions can be executed via functions after timeout.
+Custom actions via functions after timeout.

 1.10 Additional Reminders